Summary

 Teaching

-Lessons from Teaching at a Simulation CenterFrom 2004 to 2010, I directed Clinical Skills I & II – a unique 2-year long course for civilian and military graduate students at the USU National Simulation Center.
+Lessons from Teaching at a Simulation CenterFrom 2004 to 2010, I directed Clinical Skills I & II – a unique 2-year long course for civilian and military medical psychology graduate students at the USU National Simulation Center.
 This course became a ‘gold standard’ model for training therapy and supervision skills.
 The National Training Coordinator of Army Psychology Programs disseminated the course throughout Army Internships nationally.
 As well, I was invited to present the course at the 2011 meeting of the Council of University Directors of Clinical Psychology.

 Practice